 Pause immediately if you have yet to flesh out your guiding channel partner marketing goals.

-Not only will the lack of direction make your campaigns aimless, but you’ll struggle to measure their success and make informed decisions based on the data.
+Not only will the lack of direction make your partner marketing ideas aimless, but you’ll struggle to measure their success and make informed decisions based on the data.

 3. Reassess Partner Marketing Messaging in Response to Shifting Prospect Needs